Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Results

 \section{Results}

 We evaluate all seven conditions across four encoders and 10 seeds on the held-out test set.
-The relative ordering of annotation strategies is stable across all four architectures.
-German-specific models consistently outperform the multilingual baseline (xlm-r-base) by up to 0.035 F1-Macro points, a gap comparable in magnitude to the annotation strategy effects reported below.
-We focus on german\_bert and ModernGBERT in the main text: german\_bert achieves the highest absolute performance, while ModernGBERT shows a different pattern on the scale--quality tradeoff where \textsc{Full-LLM-26K} exceeds \textsc{Full-Human}.
-Results for all four models are provided in App.~\ref{app:all-models}.
+The relative ordering of annotation strategies is consistent across encoders; tables report all four backbones and headline figures use ModernGBERT (full per-backbone results in App.~\ref{app:results}).
+LLM-supervised conditions use GPT-D and Qwen-DT; the ablations interface GPT-H and reasoning-mode Qwen-DNT are in App.~\ref{app:interface-ablation} and App.~\ref{app:reasoning-ablation}.